gnosisguild/zodiac-pilot/README.md

 ### Open Dapps in iframe

-For allowing arbitrary pages to be loaded in our iframe we drop `X-Frame-Options` and `Content-Security-Policy` HTTP response headers for any requests originating from the extension domain.
-See: [public/removeHeaders.json](public/removeHeaders.json).
+For allowing arbitrary pages to be loaded in our iframe we drop `X-Frame-Options` and `Content-Security-Policy` HTTP response headers for any requests originating from tabs showing our extension.

-The `domains` list in the filter only includes this extension's ID.
+As we don't want to generally lift cross origin restrictions, we dynamically adjust the condition under which the [declarativeNetRequest](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/) rule applies.
-This is crucial as must lift the cross origin restrictions only for the extension but not generally.
+In our background script, we track tabs running our extension and will apply the header removal only for requests originating from any of these tabs.

 ### Inject EIP-1193 provider